torchlard/Notes/Courses/Data_mining_course.md

 any subset of frequent item set must be frequent

 ## Algorithm
-1. apply apriori principle, iteratively find frequent itemsets with carinality from 1->k
+1. apply apriori principle, iteratively find frequent itemsets with cardinality from 1->k
 2. use itesets found, repeat previous step
 3. if R satisfies min confidence, then R is strong association rule => output